Utah Credential–Labor Alignment

 Local supply and demand by field

-Fields graduating many students per 1,000 local jobs
+Fields with many graduates per 1,000 local jobs

 | Field | Graduates | Related jobs | Per 1k jobs | Median wage |